mirakardia/virtual-displays/README.md

 ### 6. Committing changes and keeping your local version control up to date
 1. After editing files, you can add changes to version control.
     Make sure you are working on your OWN dev branch!
-    `git status`
+    `git status`<br/>
-    If response says "On branch dev/omanimi", then you can proceed to add and commit your changes.
+    If response says "On branch dev/omanimi", then you can proceed to add and commit your changes:
-    `git add . && git commit -m "Add wall collider."` `git push`
+    `git add . && git commit -m "Add wall collider."`<br/>
-    Else
+    If you are in wrong branch, do:
-    `git checkout dev/omanimi`
+    `git checkout dev/omanimi`<br/>
+    Push your changes to remote branch:
+    `git push`
 2. You can pull changes from remote branches to local.
-From remote master to local master for example.
+For example; from remote master to local master:
     `git checkout master && git pull && git checkout dev/omanimi` ALWAYS remember to checkout back to your OWN branch.
 DO NOT push to master!
-3. Add changes from local master to local dev branch `git rebase -i master`
+3. Add changes from local master to local dev branch:

-You can to pull recent changes from different branches.
+    `git rebase -i master`